Customs requirements, duties and VAT you must pay to export goods to a 'third country' outside the EU.

 Traders must classify their goods as part of the declaration, including a commodity code and a Customs Procedure Code (CPC).
 A CPC identifies the nature of the movement of exports.
 It also describes the purpose of your shipment and informs HMRC about the duty liabilities on the goods.
 Volume 2 of the Tariff contains a full list of commodity codes and volume 3 contains details of CPCs.
 You must also provide a reference for the goods, known as a Unique Consignment Reference.

-Incoterms - internationally recognised trading terms - clarify the obligations of exporter and customer as to who bears the costs of international transport and auxiliary services and responsibility for presenting documentation.
+Incoterms (internationally recognised trading terms) clarify the obligations of exporter and customer as to who bears the costs of international transport and auxiliary services and responsibility for presenting documentation.
 For example, the Ex-Works Incoterm places minimal duties on the seller.
-See the guide on International Commercial Contracts - Incoterms.

 Safety and security regulations require you to pre-notify goods due to leave the EU within set time limits ahead of their departure.
-If you complete normal export declarations, you will be covered, but if you’re not declaring them in the usual way, you must complete an Exit Summary Declaration.
-Download FAQs on Exit Summary Declarations from the Europa website (PDF, 341KB).
+You’ll be covered if you complete normal export declarations, but if you’re not declaring them in the usual way, you must complete an Exit Summary Declaration.

-HMRC’s Authorised Economic Operator (AEO) scheme allows registered companies to take advantage of the simplified customs procedures that relate to the security and safety of their goods in transit.
-See the guide on Authorised Economic Operators.
-Businesses will need to have an EORI number before they register for the AEO scheme.
-See the guide on the Economic Operator Registration and Identification (EORI) Scheme.
+The EU’s Authorised Economic Operator (AEO) scheme allows registered companies authorised for security and safety (AEOS) to take advantage of certain facilitations of customs controls that relate to the security and safety of their goods at export.
+Businesses will need to have an Economic Operator Registration and Identification (EORI) number before they register for the AEO scheme.

 Merchandise in Baggage (MIB)